 Detroit has been a hot spot for filmmaking.
 Aside from the recent film with the same name as the city, Detroit has also been home to the production of the Transformers movies, Batman v Superman: Dawn of Justice, Deadpool, and Why Him?
 Walk around the streets of downtown where famous celebrities such as Ben Affleck (!) and Mark Wahlberg (!!!) created some of our favorite movies.

-- CultureDDUltimate Guide to Black History Month in Detroit
+- CultureDUltimate Guide to Black History Month in Detroit

-- CultureDDHave You Seen the Top 10 Michigan-made Movies?
+- CultureDHave You Seen the Top 10 Michigan-made Movies?

 Whether you already live in Detroit or are just passing through, you may be surprised to find…